 Another corroborating study was published in the Archives of Gynecology in 2002.
 According to the findings of the study, 77.8 percent of women under observation were successfully treated – meaning a reduction of PMS symptoms – after going through acupuncture.

 For over two thousand years, acupuncture has been an effective means of treating many conditions including the symptoms of PMS.
 Besides the fact that it delivers results within a short time, women are attracted to it for its other benefits.
 First, as the practice is natural, it does not require the patient to take drugs, which may result in side effects.
 Secondly, the woman’s general physical, emotional and psychological health is improved.
 While research is still ongoing to establish what exactly causes PMS, one thing remains sure; when it comes to the treatment of this cyclic disturbance, acupuncture is one of the most reliable alternatives.

-At our wellness clinic serving the Coral Springs, Coconut Creek, Margate area, Dr. Dongfeng Zhou specializes in the treatment of PMS using acupuncture, nutritional guidance and traditional Chinese herbal preparations.
-Consultations are free and she’ll be happy to sit with you and explain exactly how her treatment works and what you should expect from treatment.
+At our wellness clinic serving the Coral Springs, Coconut Creek, Margate area, our team of physicians has had much success in the treatment of PMS using acupuncture, nutritional guidance and traditional Chinese herbal preparations.
+Consultations are free and we’ll be happy to sit with you and explain exactly how our treatment works and what you should expect from treatment.
 Stop suffering with PMS.
 We accept most insurances and discount package prices also available.
 Give us a call today!

 - Freeman E, Rickels K, Yonkers K, et al (2001).
 Venlafaxine in the treatment of premenstrual dysphoric disorder.
 Obstet Gynecol, 98, 737–44.